-SIR completed renovations of six Jack Astor's locations during calendar 2016 and eight Jack Astor's locations during calendar 2017.
-SIR is pleased with the performance of the recently renovated Jack Astor's and intends to implement similar renovations at the other Jack Astor's locations as part of its ongoing focus on strengthening its flagship brand and driving same store sales growth.
-Subsequent to December 31, 2017, SIR completed major renovations at one additional Jack Astor's location, and a partial renovation at one additional Jack Astor's location.
+SIR completed renovations of eight Jack Astor's locations during calendar 2017, and completed renovations of two additional Jack Astor's locations in Q1 2018.
+SIR is pleased with the performance of the recently renovated Jack Astor's and intends to implement similar renovations at additional Jack Astor's locations as part of its ongoing focus on strengthening its flagship brand and driving same store sales growth.